Linkfan123/ttt_linksway/README.md

 A modification to ttt_67thway (Have not tested because Hammer is a jerk)

 ## (planned) Features:
-- Add stairs to the main entryway into the underground
+- Done: ~~Add stairs to the main entryway into the underground~~ Decided not to do that but instead make another ladder
-- Make one of the farm houses bigger
+- Done: Make one of the farm houses bigger
-- Make the sniper spot in the farm bigger
+- In Progress: Make the sniper spot in the farm bigger
+- In Progress: Make athstetic changes to "realitize" atmosphere
 - Other general improvements

 ## How To Contribute: